 CLICK this button to recommend this page to Google.

-You need to bother about GRE registration fee once you have decided to take the GRE test.
-The cost of GRE registration is not the same everywhere.
+You need to bother about the registration fee once you have decided to take the GRE test.
+The cost of registration is not the same everywhere.
 If you live in US, US Territories or Puerto Rico, the GRE General Test will cost you $160.
-If you are from any other location, it will cost you $190 to take the GRE test.
+If you are from any other location, it will cost you $190 to take the test.
 However, you can take the test at a lower price if you register during August and September 2011.
-The revised version of the GRE test has just been introduced, and ETS offers a 50% discount on GRE registration fee.
-As a result, the GRE test will cost you $80 during August and September, if you are from US, US Territories or Puerto Rico; and if you are taking the test from anywhere else, you can register for the test for $95 during this time.
-GRE registration fees remain the same for the computer based and the paper based versions of the test.
+The revised version of the test has just been introduced, and ETS offers a 50% discount on the registration fee.
+As a result, the test will cost you $80 during August and September, if you are from US, US Territories or Puerto Rico; and if you are taking the test from anywhere else, you can register for the test for $95 during this time.
+Registration fees remain the same for the computer based and the paper based versions of the test.

 There are certain registration related services that you may need to know about while registering for the GRE test:

-The Fee Reduction Certificates, provided by ETS, allow you to get a 50% cut down on the GRE registration fee.
+The Fee Reduction Certificates, provided by ETS, allow you to get a 50% cut down on the fee.
 These certificates are offered on a first-come, first-served basis.
 You need to be a college senior or an unenrolled college graduate to be eligible.
-Check the GRE website to know about other eligibility requirements and the process of obtaining the Fee Reduction Certificates.
-This certificate can be utilized to get a discount on one GRE General Test and one GRE Subject Test.
-If you take the GRE test more than once, you have to pay the full registration fee for those.
-Also, you cannot avail this option if you are taking the GRE General Test during August or September 2011.
+Check the website of the test to know about other eligibility requirements and the process of obtaining the Fee Reduction Certificates.
+This certificate can be utilized to get a discount on one General Test and one Subject Test.
+If you take the test more than once, you have to pay the full registration fee for those.
+Also, you cannot avail this option if you are taking the General Test during August or September 2011.

 ETS offers various paid scoring services, too.
 Here are the scoring services that you can avail from the official GRE site: